AshishAmgain/PersonalFitness/README.md

 ```

 ## Project Structure
-Here’s an overview of the folders and files in this project, along with their purposes:
+Here's an overview of the folders and files in this project, along with their purposes:

 * **assets/** : This folder contains sounds assets used for the user interface and feedback displays.
 * **data/**: Holds any datasets or configuration files needed for the pose estimation or workout tracking.